 Honour the man that defied landlordism, was jailed for his ideals and later represented his people in the British Houses of Parliament.

 Born in Straide in 1846 at the height of the Famine, Michael Davitt and his family were evicted from their home by their landlord as they were unable to pay their rent.
-The family were forced to emigrate, and settled in Haslingden, Lancashire, where Michael commenced worked in the town’s cotton mill at the age of nine.
+The family were forced to emigrate and settled in Haslingden, Lancashire, where Michael commenced work in the town’s cotton mill at the age of nine.

 An accident in a cotton mill resulted in Michael Davitt losing his right arm, and a wealthy benefactor paid for him to go to school for several years.
 He then worked for the local postmaster, attended evening classes and became interested in Irish history.

 Michael Davitt joined the revolutionary Fenians in 1865 but was arrested in 1870 for smuggling arms and served seven years penal servitude.
 Upon his release, he travelled to the United States to visit his mother and sisters who had settled in Philadelphia.
 He held meetings there, and also in New York and other cities on the east coast to bring attention to the plight of the landless Irish people.